 Can You Smoke On Twitch?

-Basically, if it is legal for you to partake in these activities where you live, it is legal for you to live stream them on Twitch.
+You can smoke weed, cigarettes and vape on Twitch as long as you are of a legal age to partake in these activities and these activities are legal in the state or country that you reside in.
+Basically, if it is legal for you to partake in these activities where you live, it is legal for you to stream them.

 As stated in Twitch’s terms of service: “You must respect all applicable local, national, and international laws while using our services.
 Any content or activity featuring, encouraging, offering, or soliciting illegal activity is prohibited.”